Leading Science in Rare Diseases, Every Day

 Generalized Myasthenia Gravis (gMG)

-A debilitating, chronic, and progressive autoimmune neuromuscular disease that leads to a loss of muscle function and severe weakness.
-Symptoms include drooping eyelids, blurry or double vision, slurred speech, difficulty swallowing or choking, shortness of breath, and limb weakness.
+A rare, debilitating, neuromuscular autoimmune disorder characterized by a loss of muscle function and severe weakness.
+Symptoms include slurred speech, double vision, droopy eyelids, lack of balance, difficulty swallowing or choking, extreme fatigue, and respiratory failure.

 Guillain-Barré Syndrome (GBS)